hegemone/kore-poc/README.md

 glide install
 ```

 Install the swagger-ui into the 3rdparty folder.
-This is ignored in the .ignore file
+This is ignored in the .gitignore file
 ```
 cd 3rdparty